OttawaMark/RPGX/Survey/README.md

 Any changes made to watched directories will automatically propagate into the app, so testing can be done in real time.

+*Note*: Any ongoing changes should be made to the staging branch.
+If the project becomes more complex, additional branches will be created on a per-feature basis to prevent conflicts.
+Once development on a feature is complete, submit a pull request to have the updates propagated to the master branch after peer-review.

 ##Deployment

 To create a deployment build, use: